hoangminh2408/PathPlanningMQP2019/README.md

 ```
 export TURTLEBOT3_MODEL=burger
 ```
-Within the same terminal window in which the python file is trying to be ran If the python file cannot be executed, make sure that the python file is given proper executable user permissions:
+If the python file cannot be executed, make sure that the python file is given proper executable user permissions:
 ```
 chmod +x FILE_NAME_HERE.py